Foreign Exchange and Interest Rates A - Z

 What does it mean when the krone strengthens or weakens?

-If the kroner weakens this means that the price of another currency has become higher.
-In other words, the Norwegian krone has weakened if the price of one dollar has increased from 8.5 to 9.0 kroner.
+If NOK weakens it means that the price of other currencies becomes higher.
+In other words, the Norwegian krone has weakened if the price for one dollar has increased from 8.5 to 10.0 kroner.

-Businesses wishing to sell their products internationally prefer a weak krone.
-Their products then become cheaper and thus more attractive to buyers.
+Companies that want to sell their goods abroad prefer a weak krone so that their products are cheaper and thus more attractive to buyers.

-The NOK exchange rate is affected by supply and demand for the Norwegian krone.
-If there is high interest to buy kroner and fewer people want to sell, the krone strengthens.
+The exchange rate is influenced by the supply and demand for the Norwegian krone.

 What do these words and acronyms mean in foreign exchange trading?